Which place is cheaper, Florence or Brussels?

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Brussels and Florence.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

-Brussels is a historic, cosmopolitan, and multicultural city.
+Brussels is a colorful, multicultural, and historic city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 Visitors also love the museums, nightlife, and food.

 Florence is a artistic, iconic, and alluring city.
 The famous beauty of this place is one of the main draws.
 It's also known for shopping, museums, and nightlife.